hunter-college-ossd-spr-2020/project-evaluation/opencv_evaluation.md

 ### Installation Process
 1. What is the installation process like?

 **There are various installation processes for different platforms, such as Windows, linux, or MacOS.
-The different types of instillation processes can be found here [Installation’s](https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html)**.
+The different types of instillation processes can be found here [Installation’s](https://docs.opencv.org/master/df/d65/tutorial_table_of_content_introduction.html).**

 ### License

 1. What is the project's license?
-In most repositories there will be a file named LICENSE or something similar in the root level of the repository.
-This is the one to examine.
-There may be different licenses on specific files, but the project will have a main license.
-**The license that this project has is a 3-clause BSD license. **
+**The license that this project has is a 3-clause BSD license.**

 ---